 We are adapting HE by developing new groupware-specific heuristics.
-We started this process in Greenberg et al. (1999), where we listed five heuristics based on the Locales Framework.
+We started this process in Greenberg et al. [11], where we listed five heuristics based on the Locales Framework.
 This set was tailored for evaluating comprehensive collaborative environments and how they co-existed with the groups' everyday methods for communicating and collaborating.
+While likely good for identifying generic groupware problems, these heuristics do not include principles tailored to particular groupware application genres.

-In this paper, we continue this work by developing a more specific but still complementary set of heuristics.
-These heuristics are aimed to help inspectors evaluate how a shared workspace groupware system supports (or fails to support) the ability of distance-separated people to communicate and collaborate with artifacts through a visual medium.
-These types of applications are very common e.g., systems for sharing views of conventional applications, group-aware versions of generalized and specialized text and graphical editors, control panels and so on.
+In this paper, we specialized our work by developing a more specific but still complementary set of heuristics tailored to the groupware genre of shared visual workspaces.
+These new heuristics should help inspectors evaluate how a shared visual workspace supports (or fails to support) the ability of distance-separated people to communicate and collaborate with artifacts through a visual medium.
+This application genre is very common e.g., real time systems for sharing views of conventional applications, group-aware versions of generalized and specialized text and graphical editors, and so on.

-Specifically, we selected Gutwin's framework for the mechanics of collaboration [16] as the basis for this new set of heuristics.
+Specifically, we selected Gutwin's framework for the mechanics of collaboration [17] as the basis for this new set of heuristics.
 This framework is one of the few dealing with teamwork: it was specifically created with groupware in general and shared workspaces specifically in mind.
-Gutwin's mechanics were developed from an extensive analysis of shared workspace usage and theory [e.g. 1,15,36].
-It describes the low level actions and interactions that small groups of people do if they are to complete a task Basic actions include communication. effectively. coordination, planning, monitoring, assistance, protection.
+Gutwin's mechanics were developed from an extensive analysis of shared workspace usage and theory [e.g. 1,16,38].
+It describes the low level actions and interactions that small groups of people do if they are to complete a task effectively.
+Basic actions include communication, coordination, planning, monitoring, assistance, and protection.
 The underlying idea of the framework is that while some usability problems in groupware systems are strongly tied to social or organizational issues in which the system has been deployed, others are a result of poor support for the basic activities of collaborative work in shared spaces.
 It is these basic activities that the framework articulates.

 We believe that the framework can help inspectors identify usability problems of both groupware prototypes and existing systems.
-While the framework was developed with low-cost evaluation methods in mind, we had to adapt, restructure and rephrase it as heuristics.
+While the framework was developed with low-cost evaluation methods in mind, we had to adapt, restructure and rephrase it as heuristics, and augment it with a few other important points that are not included in the framework.
+Unlike single user heuristics which are somewhat independent- chosen by how well they identified 'standard' usability problems [28]-ours have the advantage that they are linked and interdependent as they collectively describe a partial framework of attributes of how people interact with shared visual workspaces.

 The resulting eight heuristics are presented below.
 For each heuristic, we provide an explanation along with how groupware applications typically realize and support its criteria.